 How it works in combination with the server-side tag

-The Synergy Tag sends a transaction-specific reference from the browser to Daisycon.
-When your backend sends the server-side conversion call, it must include the same value in the Synergy Reference
+The Synergy Tag sends a transaction reference from the browser to Daisycon.
+When your backend sends the server-side conversion call, it must include the same value in the Synergy Reference field.

-If the DCI is missing in the backend (e.g. due to cookie restrictions or user privacy settings), Daisycon can still attribute the conversion using the reference, provided it was received earlier via the Synergy Tag.
+If the DCI is missing in the backend (for example due to cookie restrictions or user privacy settings), Daisycon can still attribute the conversion using the reference, provided it was received earlier via the Synergy Tag.

-The Synergy Tag is privacy-friendly: all order data is sent through the server-side conversion call and does not touch the client browser.
+The Synergy Tag is privacy-friendly: no order data is exposed in the browser.
+All sensitive information is transmitted only through the server-side conversion call.

 Best practices